 - don’t employ an apprentice or trainee; and

-- are not a member of a group for premium purposes
+- are not a member of a group for workers insurance purposes

 If your average performance premium (that’s total wages multiplied by your industry rate) is $30,000 or less, you’re considered a small employer for workers insurance purposes.

-This means that, if you have an injured worker, their claim costs are not included in your premium calculation - so you don’t have to worry about increases in premium.
+This means that, if you have an injured worker, their claim costs are not included in your premium calculation - so you don’t have to worry about claims impacting your premium.

 Medium to large employers